top of page

 The tendering process formally started at the end of November 2021 and closed at the end of January 2022.
 During this intense 2-month period, GCH, London CLT and Archio had regular workshops to put together a bid that reflected the needs of the neighbours and wider community.
 After a long and nervous wait, we were delighted to find out that we had been successful with our bid.

 Once the agreement on the sites was secured, GCH and London CLT worked to begin the community-led design process, meeting regularly and holding local outreach events to expand the Community Steering Group and listen to residents’ concerns and hopes for the project.
 On 19 November 2022, GCH held a full day “Choose your architect” event across both neighbourhoods – Kidbrooke and Abbey Wood.
 Local people were invited to join through doorknocking and leafleting organised by GCH in the week before the event, and had the chance to get involved in this vital step.
 Presented with two great architecture practices with different approaches to community-led design, 50+ community members who stopped by the event chose to stick with Archio and embark on an intensive design process.
-Now it’s crunch time again, and GCH, London CLT and Archio will be applying for planning permission.
-2023 will see us drilling down into the design detail, looking at viability and working to involve more community voices in the process.
+Archio engaged in a genuinely community-led design process, involving local people in both neighbourhoods.
+In summer 2024, with GCH we submitted the designs for planning permission.

 Archio_Greenwich Citizens Workshop_140519_21.jpg